 - Continuity Assumption: The algorithm assumes that the points which are closer to each other are more likely to have the same output label.

 - Cluster Assumption: The data can be divided into discrete clusters and points in the same cluster are more likely to share an output label.

-- Manifold Assumption: The data lie approximately on a manifold of much lower dimension than the input space.
+- Manifold Assumption: The data lie approximately on a manifold of a much lower dimension than the input space.
 This assumption allows the use of distances and densities which are defined on a manifold.

-Practical applications of Semi-Supervised Learning –
+Applications of Semi-Supervised Learning

-- Speech Analysis: Since labeling of audio files is a very intensive task, Semi-Supervised learning is a very natural approach to solve this problem.
+- Speech Analysis: Since labeling audio files is a very intensive task, Semi-Supervised learning is a very natural approach to solve this problem.

 - Internet Content Classification: Labeling each webpage is an impractical and unfeasible process and thus uses Semi-Supervised learning algorithms.
 Even the Google search algorithm uses a variant of Semi-Supervised learning to rank the relevance of a webpage for a given query.